Concierge gives you timely BUY and SELL alerts on ASX-listed stocks

 One of the best ways to determine whether a company will pay a dividend is to look at its dividend history.
 A company that has a long history of paying dividends is more likely to continue doing so in the future.

 A company that has never paid one before, however, might one day although it will be difficult to tell just when it will happen.
 You can easily find this information on the company’s website or on financial websites like Yahoo!
-Finance.
+Finance or Market Index.

 2. Look at the company’s financial health